 How long does it take?

 Our eight days out to Everest Base Camp included six days of trekking and two days of acclimatization.
-I felt like this length of time was perfect for our family.
+This length of time was perfect for our family.
 For people prone to altitude sickness or those traveling with children younger than ten years old, one more acclimatization day may not be a bad idea.
 For our schedule and experience climbing to Everest Base Camp, click here.

 We had planned for a four day trek back to Lukla from Gorak Shep.
 The walk back to Lukla is mostly downhill with several climbs along the way.
 Once we started headed back down from the high altitude all four of us felt amazing.
 We walked an average of ten miles a day for three days and reached Lukla a day early.
 By this point in time all four of us were ready to return to Kathmandu.
 This made our trek last a total of eleven days.